Heruli: Kingdom on the Middle Danube

-After the death of Attila, his sons lost power over the various peoples of his empire at the Battle of Nedao in 454.
-The centre of this alliance was now settled upon the Roman border north of the Middle Danube.
-Heruli who were possibly on the winning side with the Gepids, were subsequently among the several peoples now able to form a kingdom in that area.
-The Herulian kingdom, was established north of modern Vienna and Bratislava, near the Morava river, and possibly extending as far east as the Little Carpathians.
+After the death of Attila in 453, his sons lost power over the various peoples of his empire at the Battle of Nedao in 454.
+The Heruli are listed by Jordanes as having fought at the Battle of Nedao, but we do not know if they took the Gepid or Ostrogothic side.
+They were subsequently among the several peoples now able to consolidate a kingdom on the Danube.
+Scholars believe it lay north of modern Vienna and Bratislava, near the Morava river, and possibly extended as far east as the Little Carpathians.
 They ruled over a mixed population including Suevi, Huns and Alans.
-Compared to other Middle Danubian kingdoms in this period, Peter Heather has described this Heruli kingdom as "middle-sized", similar to the Rugian one, but "clearly not as militarily powerful, say, as the Gothic, Lombard, or Gepid confederations which generated much longer-lived political entities, and into which elements of the Rugi and Heruli were eventually absorbed".
+Compared to other Middle Danubian kingdoms in this period, Peter Heather has described this Heruli kingdom as "middle-sized", similar to the Rugian one, but "clearly not as militarily powerful, say, as the Gothic, Lombard, or Gepid confederations which generated much longer-lived political entities, and into which elements of the Rugii and Heruli were eventually absorbed".

 From this region the life story of Severinus of Noricum reports that the Heruli attacked Ioviaco near Passau in 480.
-The Heruli do not appear in early lists of Odoacer's allies after Nedao, but benefited from the downfall of his people the Sciri.
-They established control on the Roman (south) side of the Danube, north of Lake Balaton in modern Hungary when they were apparently able to take over the kingdoms of the Suevi and Sciri, who had been under pressure from the Ostrogoths, who continued to press their old allies from the south.
+In 468/469 they benefited from the subsequent downfall of Odoacer's people the Sciri, and were able establish control on the previously Roman south side of the Danube, north of Lake Balaton in modern Hungary.
+These areas have belonged to the kingdoms of the Suevi and Sciri, who had been under pressure from the Ostrogoths.

-Odoacer, the commander of the Imperial foederati troops who deposed the last Western Roman Emperor Romulus Augustus in 476 AD came to be seen as king over several of the Danubian peoples including the Heruli, and the Heruli were strongly associated with his Italian kingdom.
-The Heruli on the Danube also took control of the Rugian territories, who had become competitors to Odoacer and been defeated by him in 488.
-However Heruli suffered badly in Italy, as loyalists of Odoacer, when he was defeated by the Ostrogoth Theoderic.
+Odoacer, the commander of the Imperial foederati troops in Italy who deposed the last Western Roman Emperor Romulus Augustus in 476 AD, came to be seen as king over several of the Danubian peoples including the Heruli.
+Heruli soldiers were also strongly associated with his Italian kingdom.
+When Odoacer defeated their neighbours the Rugii in 488, the Heruli on the Danube once again benefitted, taking of the Rugian territories.

-By 500 the Herulian kingdom on the Danube, apparently by now under a king named Rodulph, had made peace with Theoderic and become his allies.
-Paul the Deacon also mentions Heruli living in Italy under Ostrogothic rule.
+However, the Heruli suffered badly in Italy, as loyalists of Odoacer, when he was defeated by the Ostrogoth Theoderic, who became the new king in Italy.
+By 500, the Herulian kingdom on the Danube, now under a king named Rodulph, had made peace with Theoderic and become his allies.
+Paul the Deacon also mentioned Heruli living in Italy under Ostrogothic rule.
 Peter Heather estimates that the Herulian kingdom could muster an army of 5,000-10,000 men.

-Theoderic's efforts to build a system of alliances in Western Europe were made difficult both by counter diplomacy, for example between Merovingian Franks and the Byzantine empire, and also the arrival of a new Germanic people into the Danubian region, the Lombards who were initially under Herule hegemony.
+Theoderic's efforts to build a system of alliances in Western Europe were made difficult both by counter diplomacy, for example between Merovingian Franks and the Byzantine Empire, and also the arrival of a new Germanic people into the Danubian region, the Lombards who were initially under Herule hegemony.
 The Herulian king Rodulph lost his kingdom to the Lombards at some point between 494 and 508.